FACTS, QUESTIONS AND ANSWERS...

 Please note that all routes are tested regularly to allow River Tribe to pass on information to guests that is up to date.
 It is normal to have a few tree obstacles where a kayaker has to transition with the kayak by foot via a river beach.
 Locations often change as trees often fall and create new obstacles and habitats for fish and other native species.
 The route between Everton and Tarrawingee has more obstacles in the river than the Tarrawingee to Wangaratta route.
 The route between Tarrawingee to Wangaratta has 3-4 tree blocks of varying size.
 Some blocks are easily transitioned by kayak and some may require kayakers to hop over or drag the kayak over a log or beach area.
 This is all part of the adventure and is relatively easy.
 It is also a good thing to get out of the kayak every hour or so to stretch, move and maybe explore.

 Overnight kayaking is an amazing experience especially in the North East and along the Ovens River.
-Paddle by day and camp at night with a bushfire and a few beers.
+Paddle by day and camp at night with a fire and a few drinks.
 The twinkling stars will keep you company and in the morning enjoy an exclusive view of the river.

 HOW SHOULD I PREPARE TO KAYAK, CAMP, STORE AND TRAVEL ALONG THE RIVER…